marchaesen/vcxsrv/mesalib/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If Mesa can't use its hardware accelerated drivers it falls back on one
-of its software renderers. (eg. classic swrast, softpipe or llvmpipe)
+of its software renderers. (e.g. classic swrast, softpipe or llvmpipe)

 You can run the ``glxinfo`` program to learn about your OpenGL library.
 Look for the ``OpenGL vendor`` and ``OpenGL renderer`` values.
 That will